 In addition, the site includes a helicopter landing pad with breathtaking views over the city of Medellín.

-Our guide told us about how Escobar escaped from the prison and some of the salacious actives that happened whilst he was living there.
+Our guide told us about how Escobar escaped from the prison and some of the salacious actives that happened while he was living there.

 Pablo Escobar Tour: Escobar’s Grave